We add recipes all the time, bookmark your favourites!

 Visually very similar to late model 'Deluxe' cookers but they have a handy raised 'hotshelf' behind the lids and optional 'airwheel' on the front for a little retro sex appeal!
 We only offer early model 'Deluxe' cookers in 2 oven size as the design of the join between the main section and warming cupboard on the 4 oven cookers was a bit poor!
 The lid hinges on these cookers have a little more play, but with their sloping front are easier to keep clean and more attractive.

 The classic option.
-They have a 'busier' look, particularly on the front, with lovely chrome accents.
+They have a more detailed look, particularly on the front, with lovely chrome accents.
 The lids are a little heavier as they are enamelled all over but are super pretty when enamelled to match the front colour.